Messil/messil.github.io/_posts/2015-08-08-medical-apps.markdown

 ---

-Our apps are good, but they don't cover every aspect of a resident's required app collection.
+Our apps are good, but they don’t cover every aspect of a resident’s required app collection.
 Here are my recommended apps for iOS.

 <!--more-->